 I’ve never been able to get on board with curling, probably because my dad has a habit of announcing he’s going to ‘curl one out for Jesus’ whenever he goes for a shit.
 But everyone always goes nuts for it every time the Winter Olympics are on, so here we are.
 Queens is the only year-round curling venue with six permanent lanes, plus they have an onsite meatLIQUOR to curb any post-curling munchies.
 There’s also an ice rink and a bowling alley.

 The damage: £108.90 (including £9.90 booking fee) per lane, with a maximum of eight people.

 Draughts is the big one here, with over 900 board games to choose from.
 Maddeningly, you can’t make a reservation at the weekend and the wait can get pretty long.
-They’re based in Hackney, but they’re due to open a new venue in London Waterloo soon.
+They’re based in play at slot machines Hackney, but they’re due to open a new venue in London Waterloo soon.

 The damage: Cover charge of £5 (or membership for £25/year).